 - complete the online Stage 1 application form via our online portal - address all eligibility and assessment criteria - provide all the information requested including: - the contact details of two supporters - the contact details of two independent referees.
-One independent referee must be based overseas for all prizes except the Prize for New Innovators. - provide all necessary attachments, as outlined in section 6.3.1.
+The nominator must contact independent referees to gain their commitment to provide a referee report on the template provided by the department before submitting their details.
+One independent referee must be based overseas for all prizes except the Prize for New Innovators - provide a 3000 character achievement summary addressing the assessment criteria. - provide all necessary attachments, as outlined in section 6.3.1.